 The RICE exhaust stack gas velocities and volumetric flow rates were determined using USEPA Method 2 prior to and after each test period.
 An S-type Pitot tube connected to a red-oil manometer was used to determine velocity pressure at each traverse point across the stack cross section.
 Gas temperature was measured using a K-type thermocouple mounted to the Pitot tube.
-The Pitot tube and connective tubing were leak-checked prior to each traverse to verify the integrity of the measurement system.
+The Pitot tube and connective tubing were leak-checked periodically throughout the test periods to verify the integrity of the measurement system.